Yale-EEB723/finalproject/README.md

 ## Introduction

 This is a final project for the [Comparative Genomics](https://github.com/Yale-EEB723/syllabus) seminar in the spring of 2019.

-While biologists characterize most animals by what they have, non-bilaterians are sometimes characterized by what they don't have.
-In sponges, traditionally these absences have been considered ancestral, an assumption contributing to their primitive image.

-One timely discussion is whether sponges have lost a nervous system.
-The flip side of this debate, that ctenophores have a convergent one, also rests on assumptions of absence - because ctenophores lack many fundamental 'neural' genes they must use a very different mechanism.
-For both animals, it may be productive to first understand whether these absences are ancestral or secondary.
-This would be valuable for inferring whether the LCA of metazoans may have had a bilaterian-like sensory/coordinating system.

-Synteny analysis provides one method of determining loss.
-In particular, the ghost locus hypothesis suggests that in the case of gene loss, the synteny surrounding the locus of the gene may be preserved even in the absence of the gene itself @Ramos2012.
-I will look for the ghost loci of absent 'neural' genes in sponges and ctenophores using synteny analysis.
+I aim to perform synteny analysis to search for 'neural' genes that have been lost in sponge or ctenophore genomes.

 ## The goal